Why choose this course

-Our MSc course combines two areas: digital marketing and channel management.
-Whether you choose the 12-month or 15-month version of this course, you’ll explore both fields in detail, studying modules on a range of topics including social media, entrepreneurship and marketing analytics.
-You will also be able to choose two optional modules based on your own interests and career aspirations.
+This MSc course combines two areas: digital marketing and channel management.
+Whether you choose the 12-month or 15-month version, you’ll explore both fields in detail, studying topics including social media, entrepreneurship and marketing analytics.
+You’ll also choose two optional modules based on your own interests and career aspirations.

-This course is taught through interactive lecture classes as well as seminars and laboratory sessions in smaller groups.
+This course is taught through interactive lectures, seminars and small-group laboratory sessions.
 You’ll also attend talks by industry guest speakers, who will share practical examples and help you reflect on what you learn, giving you the opportunity to develop your professional network.

 Accredited by the Association to Advance Collegiate Schools of Business (AACSB).